nickchase/k0s/docs/examples/openebs.md

 The `openebs-hostpath` is the storage class that maps to `/var/openebs/local`.

-The `openebs-device` is not configured and could be configured by [manifest deployer](../manifests.md) accordingly to the [OpenEBS documentation](https://docs.openebs.io/)
+The `openebs-device` is not configured and could be configured by [manifest deployer](../manifests.md) accordingly with the [OpenEBS documentation](https://docs.openebs.io/)

 ### Example

-Use following manifests as an example of pod with mounted volume:
+Use following manifests as an example of a `Pod` with mounted volume:

 ```yaml
 apiVersion: v1